grpc/proposal/L72-core-google_default_credentials-extension.md

 ## Abstract

-This document proposes that `grpc_google_default_credentials_create` be amended to allow the user to specify their desired call credential, while also adding a `void* reserved` argument to lessen the burden of any such changes in the future.
+This document proposes that `grpc_google_default_credentials_create` be amended to allow the user to specify their desired call credentials.

 ## Background

-The so-called "Google default credentials" created by the `grpc_google_default_credentials_create` function in Core enables connection to GCP via a combination of ALTS and SSL credentials, along with a special oauth2 token that must assert the same identity as the channel-level ALTS credential.
+The Google default credentials created by the `grpc_google_default_credentials_create` function in Core enable connection to Google services via a combination of ALTS and SSL credentials, along with a special oauth2 token that must assert the same identity as the channel-level ALTS credential.

 This oauth2 token attached by `grpc_google_default_credentials_create` is based